 vsw-2zesy03h8eaf9fe0l****

-Select one or more vSwitches for the ECS instances in the scaling group.
-We recommend that you select multiple vSwitches to improve the success rate of scale-out events.
+Select the vSwitches to which the ECS instances in the scaling group belong.
+We recommend that you select multiple vSwitches to increase the success rate of scale-out events.

-Step 2: Create a scaling configuration and enable the scaling configuration and scaling group
+Step 2: Create and enable a scaling configuration and enable the scaling group

-A scaling configuration is a template used to create ECS instances during scale-out events, containing information such as the billing method, instance type, storage, and network settings.
-After you create a scaling configuration, you can enable the scaling configuration and then enable the scaling group.
+A scaling configuration is a configuration template for ECS instances that are added during scale-out events.
+It includes configuration information such as the billing method, specifications, storage, and network.
+After you create a scaling configuration, you must enable the scaling configuration and then enable the scaling group.

-In the upper part of the details page, click the Instance Configuration Sources tab.
+At the top of the page, click the Scaling Configurations tab.

 On the Scaling Configurations tab, click Create Scaling Configuration.

-On the Create Scaling Configuration page, configure parameters to create a scaling configuration and then click Create.
+On the Create Scaling Configuration page, configure the parameters and click Create.

-The following table describes the parameter settings used in this example.
-Use the default settings for parameters that are not included in the table.
-For more information about how to create a scaling configuration, see Create a scaling configuration of the ECS type.
+The following configurations are used as an example in this topic.
+Keep the default values for other configuration items.
+For more information about scaling configurations, see Create a scaling configuration for ECS instances.

 Example